 MAG*I*CAL Calibration Specimen for Transmission Electron Microscopes

-Developed over a period of years at one of Canada's premier research institutions, this unique calibration sample for use in all transmission electron microscopes (TEMs) can be used to perform all of the three major calibrations for a TEM:
+This unique calibration sample can be used to perform all of the three major calibrations for a TEM.

 The layer spacings are designed so that the sample can be used to calibrate the entire magnification range in a TEM, from about 1000X up to 1,000,000X.
 No other sample in the world can cover this broad of a range of magnifications!
 Since the sample itself is a single crystal, it can also be used to perform the camera constant calibration and also the image-diffraction pattern rotation calibration.

-The thickness of the sample varies from about 10 nm at the edge of the perforation (the thinnest regions closest to the perforation contain too much amorphized material at both surfaces to be useful) to about 50 µm at the very edge of the grid.
-The useful area for TEM purposes depends on the TEM accelerating voltage, but generally thicknesses of up to 1 µm are usable in all modern TEMs.
+The MAG*I*CAL is an ion milled cross-section, so the thickness of the sample varies from about 10 nm at the edge of the perforation (the thinnest regions closest to the perforation contain too much amorphous material at both surfaces to be useful) to about 50 µm at the very edge of the grid.
+The useful area for TEM purposes depends on the TEM accelerating voltage, but generally, thicknesses of up to 1 µm are usable in all modern TEMs.
 The "thickening" rate varies with each sample, but the angle of the sample material near the perforation is about 10° or less (for example, for 10°, the sample would be about 1 µm thick at a position about 5 µm in from the perforation).

 This product is fragile!

-The Mag*I*Cal TEM Calibration Sample is fragile.
+The MAG*I*CAL TEM Calibration Sample is fragile.
 It is brittle.
 And it is easily broken.
 We don't want a current or prospective customer to underestimate its fragility.
 However, this should not deter the careful TEM user from making use of this one-of-a-kind calibration sample and we do have many customers who have been using successfully and without incident for years.
-Breakage of the sample is not covered on our standard warranty.
-In order to reduce the chances of damage to the Mag*I*Cal sample, we recommend that for storage, it be returned to its membrane box shipping container.
-We recommend that the Mag*I*Cal sample be allowed to drop gently onto the membrane of the membrane box since if you are still holding the sample with tweezers, when it touches the membrane, it could be slightly bent and summarily broken.
-If you accidentally break the membrane, rather than putting your Mag*I*Cal sample at risk, we would recommend purchasing a replacement membrane box at once.
+Breakage of the sample is not covered by our standard warranty.
+In order to reduce the chances of damage to the MAG*I*CAL sample, we recommend that for storage, it be returned to its membrane box shipping container.
+We recommend that the MAG*I*CAL sample is allowed to drop gently onto the membrane of the membrane box since if you are still holding the sample with tweezers when it touches the membrane, it could be slightly bent and summarily broken.
+If you accidentally break the membrane, rather than putting your MAG*I*CAL sample at risk, we would recommend purchasing a replacement membrane box at once.